 - Veterans for Peace was one of the sponsors of Madison’s Monday Peace Vigil, which has been hosting a weekly Monday Vigil for Peace which began in December 1981.
 The weekly vigil was held in front of the Dane County courthouse.
 Veterans for Peace stated that on Monday April 15, “We will protest the use of our tax dollars to pay for weapons of war.”

-- On Saturday April 12, Milwaukee War Tax Resistance, Casa Maria Catholic Worker, & Peace Action of Wisconsin gathered at the U.S. Army Reserve for a Vigil to protest federal tax dollars and environmental harm.
+- On Saturday April 12, Milwaukee War Tax Resistance, Casa Maria Catholic Worker and Peace Action of Wisconsin gathered at the U.S. Army Reserve for a Vigil to protest federal tax dollars and environmental harm.

 Report and photos from Lincoln Rice